What Is the RBA Cash Rate and How Does It Affect Your Mortgage?

 What Is the RBA Cash Rate?

-The RBA Board is made up of nine people: the Governor, Deputy Governor, Secretary to the Treasury, and six independent members chosen by the Treasurer.
-With backgrounds in economics, finance, and business, the Board brings a wide range of real-world experience to its decisions.
+The RBA Board consists of nine members: the Governor, the Deputy Governor, the Secretary to the Treasury, and six independent members appointed by the Treasurer.
+Decisions are made by vote and announced at 2:30 PM Sydney time on the second day of each meeting.

 The RBA Board announces its interest rate decisions at 2:30 PM Sydney time on the following dates: